-Building users: It is necessary to involve a representative of residents/building occupants/other consumer-users of a building (or proxy thereof) who would be directly impacted by the retrofitting works in terms of disturbance, comfort improvement, accessibility, aesthetics, etc. The local project partners can facilitate the involvement of users and communicate relevant information to the project team.
-The consultation should take into account both the likely lower technical knowledge of this group, and the need for inclusive and accessible consultation processes.
+Building occupants: It is necessary to involve an occupant representative (or proxy thereof) who would be directly impacted by the retrofitting works in terms of disturbance, comfort improvement, accessibility, aesthetics, etc. The local project partners can facilitate the involvement of occupants and communicate relevant information to the project team.